MnKGuitarPro/azure-CLI---Python/README.md

 ###########################################################################

-        - Getting Resource Groups from the Subscription BCIRG3POCSUB...
+        - Getting Resource Groups from the Subscription <your subscription name>...

 1. RG1                          2.
 RG2